BCAPtoken/BCAPToken/xdocs/doc/api.md

 ### Signature

-    function BCAPToken (address _centralBank)
+    function BCAPToken (address _tokenIssuer)

 ### Description

-Deploy smart contract with given central bank address and makes central bank to be the owner of smart contract.
+Deploy smart contract with given token issuer address and makes token issuer to be the owner of smart contract.

 ### Use Cases